top of page

 Welcome to the McCreery Lab

 Welcome to the Multiscale Bioengineering Lab!
-We are a new lab at the University of Vermont as of January 2025.
+Our lab just started at the University of Vermont in Summer 2025.
 If you're reading this, I hope you're interested in becoming part of our team.

 Our lab focuses on three main areas: